krbnite/krbnite.github.io/_posts/2017-09-15-The-YouTube-Reporting-API.md

 See [here](https://support.google.com/cloud/answer/6158841) for more info.

-### 4. Collect Your Keys and Secrets
+### 4. Create Your Keys and Secrets
 You'll also need credentials.
 Google ain't just lettin' anyone in!

 1. Go to console.cloud.google.com
 2. Select project
 3. On left-side menu: APIs and services > Credentials
 4. Click on "Create credentials"
-5. Choose credential type: API key, OAuth client ID, or Service account key
+5. Choose credential type:

-I create an API key...
-I also created a client ID and client secret...but can't remember how...
-(Crap.)
+    - API key
+    - OAuth client ID

 You can find more info in the Google API Client's Python documentation in the [intro](https://developers.google.com/api-client-library/python/start/get_started)  and in the